raspberrypilearning/Year8-RelevanceTraining-Part1-GBICi4/en/step_6.md

 The data collected for the trial will be pupils' attitudes to computing before and after implementing the 'Relevance' intervention for 12 weeks (or 12 hours of lessons).
 As outlined in the Memorandum of Understanding, your school should have sent out information letters to parents/carers to allow them to opt out of data collection on their child's behalf.
 The project guide also outlines how to explain the data collection to your pupils so that they can opt out if they do not wish their data to be collected.
 Any pupil who has opted out, by their own choice or by their parents'/carers' choice, should not complete the surveys described below.
 They will, however, take part in lessons as usual, and so will experience the intervention along with the rest of the class.

-It is really important that both the pre- and post-surveys are completed, because this is how we will measure the effectiveness of the teaching approach.
+It is really important that both the pre- and post-surveys are completed, because this is how we will measure the effectiveness of the Relevance intervention.

 **MAY NEED TO CHANGE BELOW IN BOLD
 Pupils will need to complete the pre- and post-surveys online.
 Each pupil will need to complete the survey individually, so they will need their own computer and/or tablet to work on.
 A link to the survey is given in the [Project guide](LINK NEEDED) and also in the [Units overview](LINK NEEDED).**